 - ¼ teaspoon Garam Masala Powder

 - 3 to 4 tablespoon besan (gram flour or chickpea flour)

 - 1 tablespoon oil - to be used only if grilling or baking the mushrooms in the oven

 - regular salt or black salt or rock salt - as required

 - few chopped coriander leaves for garnishing

 - few drops of lemon juice as required and lemon wedges to be served

 - 1 medium sized onion - sliced thinly with some salt & lemon juice added - served as an accompaniment.

-if frying the tikka, then don't add oil to the marination.
+- If frying the mushroom tikka, then don't add oil to the marination.